 What is the Multiple Mini Interview (MMI)?

-MMI was pioneered by McMaster University in 2002 as a way of better understanding the prospective student; they wanted a more complete picture of the applicant by having them make an impression on more faculty members.
-They accomplished this by creating a 10-station circuit (which has now evolved to range from 6 to 10 stations) where the interviewee rotates, encountering new scenarios at each station.
+MMI was pioneered by McMaster University in 2002 as a way of better understanding prospective students.
+McMaster felt that by having applicants make an impression on several different faculty members, they’d have a more complete picture of who they are as candidates.
+They accomplished this by creating a 10 station circuit (which has now evolved to range from 6 to 10 stations) that the interviewee rotates through, encountering new scenarios at each station.

 This allows more people to assess the applicant, mitigating the effect of a single misrepresentation by the student.
 In basic terms, if you make a bad first impression, the MMI format allows you to get a “fresh start” with each subsequent station.

-Since 2002, this format has taken off in popularity; now nearly one-third of all U.S. MD programs have adopted this method of interviewing, including many top-tier schools.
-Conversely, Traditional Interviews (TIs: one-on-one longer interviews that are minimally structured) are still widely used.
+Since 2002, this format has taken off in popularity; now nearly one-third of all US MD programs have adopted this method of interviewing, including many top-tier schools, though Traditional Interviews (TIs: one-on-one longer interviews that are minimally structured) are still widely used.

 What Should I Expect from MMI?

-Though there is variability by school, several general themes are shared across institutions:
+Though the specifics and structure of MMIs vary by school, several general themes are shared across institutions.

 5 Steps to Prepare for MMI

 Interviewers frequently like to recreate a current “hot-topic” in medicine in the form of a patient case.
-In doing so, they assess how current you are with health currents events and policy topics.
+In doing so, they assess whether or not you are up-to-date with current health events and policy topics.

 DO: be honest.
 If you don’t know something, say so.

-DO: start following notable medical news (any recent, substantial advances in the last year or so).
+DO: start following notable medical news, such as any recent, substantial advances in the last year or so.)

 DON’T: be excessive in your preparation.
-Keeping it simple and natural will be an effective approach.
+Keeping it simple and natural is most effective.

 For example, for an interview at a southern California medical school, brainstorm about medical care for undocumented immigrants, both adults and children.
-Form an opinion, but be ready to defend it and also acknowledge the strengths of the other opinions.
+Form an opinion and be ready to defend it, but it’s also important to acknowledge the strengths of the other arguments.